How Subsidized Loans Work

 Subsidized Student Loans

-Student loans are probably the most widely used type of subsidized loan.
-If your loan is subsidized, no interest is charged to you as long as you have demonstrated financial need and:
+If you have a subsidized loan, you'll have no interest charged to you as long as you have demonstrated financial need and:

-- You are enrolled at least half-time, or
+- You are enrolled in a qualified educational program at least half-time, or

 - You are in a six-month grace period after graduation, or